mendix/docs/content/en/docs/appstore/connectors/aws-dynamodb.md

 | `Item (Object)` | |

 #### 3.3.8 Get Item
-The `GetItem` Amazon DynamoDB action allows you to get an item from DynamoDB.
+The `GetItem` Amazon DynamoDB activity allows you to get an item from DynamoDB.
 It requires a valid AWS Region, a `TableName`, `IsConsistentRead`, and an `Item` object.

 The input and output for this service are shown in the table below: